Keith Faure: Criminal family

 Faure's grandfather, Norman Bruhn, was reported to be a Sydney based gangster who operated during the 1920s.
 He was shot and killed in 1927 during a hit ordered by John Cutmore, who died with Squizzy Taylor in a Melbourne shoot-out four months later.

 His brother, Leslie Faure, was serving a 14-year prison sentence for the murder of his girlfriend, killed in 1997.
 Faure's youngest brother, Noel Faure, was convicted of manslaughter for the 1990 killing of Frank Truscott of Rye, Victoria.
 Faure has been sent to trial for murder on five occasions and received two murder convictions.

 Criminal history

 1976 Clifton Hill ANZ Bank robbery

 On 4 June 1976, Faure and two accomplices set out to rob the Clifton Hill branch of the ANZ Bank.
 Faure was convicted of shooting Senior Constable Michael Pratt in the back during the robbery.
 Pratt was later awarded the George Cross award for bravery, however he was forced to retire from the police force due to injuries sustained in the shooting by Faure.
 Faure was sentenced to four years' imprisonment for his role in the robbery and shooting of Pratt.

 Manslaughter of Shane Rowland

-Faure was found guilty of the manslaughter of Shane Dennis Rowland, shot dead on 1 May 1976 at a house in Richmond.
+Faure was found guilty of the manslaughter of Shane Dennis Rowland, who was shot dead on 1 May 1976 at a house in Richmond.